71emj/compare/README.md

   hishome: "not his home",
   home: "just home"
 };
 console.log(matchingCase[name] || "nothing matched"); // "just home"
 ```
 This is a much better pattern in two important aspects:
 1. It's DRY
 2. It separates the part that does the evaluation and the part that does your awesome logic apart; meaning that you only have to update on at a time making it easier to scale and debug, which is super awesome.

 Unfortunately this pattern falls short when we start using it to evaluate a longer, more complex expression such as x < y + 100 / z % 5.
-Normally this kind of evaluation would be done using cleverly designed if/else, however pretty soon an if/else version of switch will become the public restroom (it's wet and it smells) of your otherwise beautiful code.
+Normally this type of evaluation would be done using cleverly designed if/else statement; however as your evaluation grows in size so is the difficulty of modifying that chunk of code is, pretty soon you'll be facing a giant pile of goo that's sitting around in your otherwise nice beautiful house that no one wants to touch.

 ## Example
 Basic example